-Stephen Colbert Roasts Kellyanne Conway’s Flash Cards With his own Visual Aids
+Stephen Colbert Roasts Kellyanne Conway’s Flash Cards With His Own Visual Aids

 Kellyanne Conway recently appeared on Hannity and used rhyming flash cards to try to prove Donald Trump Jr.’s innocence of collusion after his recent email scandal.
 The White House adviser said the “conclusion” of Trump Jr.’s emails with a Russian lawyer was not “collusion,” a word which she crossed out on-air, but “illusion” and “delusion.”
-Well, Stephen Colbert had some thoughts on her Seussian visual aids, which seemed less like a logical argument and more like a presentational tool that might be used by Michael Scott.
-The Late Show host roasted Conway’s use of flash cards by providing some of his own, saying:
+Well, Stephen Colbert had some thoughts on her Seussian visual aids, which seemed less like a logical argument and more like a presentation tool that might be used by Michael Scott.

-“Trump Jr. tried to articulate, but that turned out to incriminate.
-It’s something even an idiot would anticipate.
-And now, he’s going to be an inmate.”

 Comments